How to Write a Research Thesis: Structure & Key Components

 Title Page

-The initial page of your document comprises your dissertation title, your name, department, institution, degree program, and submission date.
+The initial page of the document comprises the dissertation title, the candidate’s name, department, institution, degree program, and submission date.
+Some institutional formats also require the name of the supervisor, the student’s registration number, and a declaration that the work is original.

 Acknowledgment